jonahsmith/personal-site/_projects/nytimes-election-2020.md

 In that capacity, I led the architecture, engineering, and delivery of a number of new editorially critical systems, all of which have been later reused and extended to support non-election use-cases.
 Many are now an essential part of the report.

-This project had many moving pieces requiring coordination across many different engineers and teams on an extraordinarily tight deadline, but was widely viewed as hugely successful internally.
+This project had many moving pieces requiring coordination between many different engineers and across many different teams on an extraordinarily tight deadline.

 ## Live blog layout